KRakeesh04/s1/src/content/docs/maths/complex-analysis/02-roots-of-unity.md

 The solution can be written as $1, w, w^2, w^3, \dots, w^{n-1}$. $ $

 $1$ is called the trivial solution.
-Other solutions are primitive $n$-th roots.
+Other solutions are called as primitive
+$n$-th roots.